pnp/pnpcore/docs/contributing/writing tests.md

 3. Copy env.sample to env.txt
 4. Open env.txt and put as content the value **xxx** (xxx identifies your test environment)
-5. Ensure that you have the **PnP O365 Management Shell** multi-tenant app registered in Azure AD and Consented - this is used for the Graph and SharePoint tests.
+5. Ensure that you have an app registered in Entra ID and Consented - this is used for the Graph and SharePoint tests.
 Quickest way to set this up, is to either:
-    * Use PnP PowerShell to [configure the **PnP Management Shell** application](https://pnp.github.io/powershell/articles/authentication.html#setting-up-access) as mentioned
+    * Use PnP PowerShell to [Register an Entra ID Application](https://pnp.github.io/powershell/articles/registerapplication.html)
-    * Refer to the User documentation article [Using the multi-tenant PnP Azure AD application](../using-the-sdk/configuring%20authentication.md)
 6. If you want run the taxonomy tests live you need to configure your term store:
     * Ensure your account is a term store administrator.
 Go to your SharePoint admin center (e.g. https://contoso-admin.sharepoint.com), under **Content services** select **Term store** and add your account as admin
     * Ensure you've added Dutch as working language for your term store.
 Go to your SharePoint admin center (e.g. https://contoso-admin.sharepoint.com), under **Content services** select **Term store** and ensure Dutch is in the list of working languages